Experience Management

 Net Promoter Score (NPS)

-It is calculated by asking customers to rate the likelihood of them recommending the company's product or service to a friend or colleague on a scale of 0 to 10.
+Net Promoter Score (NPS) survey is a reliable indicator of business growth due to its correlation to customer loyalty.
+NPS is calculated by asking customers to rate the likelihood of them recommending the company's product or service to a friend or colleague on a scale of 0 to 10.
 Furthermore, the NPS survey breaks down your customer base into three categories:

 • promoters (with ratings of 9 or 10)